mwouts/jupytext/README.md

 ### The `light` format for notebooks as scripts

 The `light` format was created for this project.
 It is the default format for Python and Julia scripts.
-That format can read any Python or Julia script as a Jupyter notebook, even scripts which were never prepared to become a notebook.
+That format can read any script as a Jupyter notebook, even scripts which were never prepared to become a notebook.
 When a notebook is written as a script using this format, only a few cells markers are introduced—none if possible.

 The `light` format has:
-- A YAML header, commented with `# `, that contains the notebook metadata.
+- A (commented) YAML header, that contains the notebook metadata.
-- Markdown cells are commented with `# `, and separated with a blank line.
+- Markdown cells are commented, and separated with a blank line.
 - Code cells are exported verbatim (except for Jupyter magics, which are commented), and separated with blank lines.
 Code cells are reconstructed from consistent Python paragraphs (no function, class or multiline comment will be broken).
-A start-of-cell delimiter `# +` is used for cells that contain more than one Python paragraphs. `# + {}` is used for cells that have explicit metadata (inside the curly bracket, in JSON format).
+- Cells that contain more than one Python paragraphs need an explicit start-of-cell delimiter `# +` (replace `#` with comment character in other languages than Julia, Python or R).
+Cells that have explicit metadata have a cell header `# + {JSON}` where the metadata is represented, in JSON format.
 The end of cell delimiter is `# -`, and is omitted when followed by another explicit start of cell marker.

 The `light` format is currently available for Python, Julia, R, Scheme and C++.